imbasimba/toasty/docs/cli/view.rst

 The FITS data will be tiled either onto a common tangential projection, or into a TOAST, depending on the angular size subtended by the data.
 If any of the FITS image corners are separated by more than 20 degrees, the TOAST format will be used.
-Otherwise, Toasty's will reproject the input data into a tangential (gnomonic) projection if necessary.
+Otherwise, Toasty will reproject the input data into a tangential (gnomonic) projection if necessary.